 Floyd Mayweather Jr. is widely considered one of the best boxers of his generation, and he comes from a long line of successful fighters that have made a significant impact on his career.
 Floyd Mayweather Sr. fought at the welterweight level, and two of his uncles have fought at the professional level.
 Coming from such great stock, it was only a matter of time before Mayweather Jr. made his mark on the world of boxing.
 When Mayweather Jr. first entered the world of boxing, he was given the nickname "Pretty Boy" for his unblemished face, but the amateur boxing world soon realized that he was a force to be reckoned with.
 Score with TicketCity - the place to go for Floyd Mayweather Jr. boxing tickets.

-After winning 47 straight fights, in a career that spanned 3 decades, Floyd Mayweather Jr. has done just about everything in his career.
-But there are two major things that Floyd Mayweather Jr. has yet to do in a boxing ring, lose, and fight Manny Pacquiao.
-If there was another fighter in this generation to come anywhere near Floyd Mayweather Jr. in following, hype, or talent, it is Manny Pacquiao.
-Manny Pacquiao doesn’t have the unblemished record of Mayweather, but Pacquiao has won 10 more fights and is considered one of the top boxing talents of the last 20 years.
-A Floyd Mayweather Jr. vs. Manny Pacquiao fight has been rumored for years, with both sides taking shots at the other in the media.
-This has built the hype around Floyd Mayweather Jr. vs. Manny Pacquiao to unbelievable levels, and a fight between them is expected to be one of the top boxing events of all time.
-This demand will likely make Floyd Mayweather Jr. vs. Manny Pacquiao tickets some of the most sought after tickets boxing has ever seen.
-If a Mayweather vs. Pacquiao fight does happen, expect the decision to go down with the likes of Frazier vs. Ali, and Tyson vs. Holfield.
+After winning 49 straight fights, in a career that spanned 3 decades, Floyd Mayweather. has done just about everything in his career.
+But there are two major things that Floyd Mayweather has yet to do in a boxing ring, lose, and fight UFC lightweight champion Conor McGregor.
+A Floyd Mayweather vs. Conor McGregor fight has been rumored for a while now after McGregor first mentioned his desire to fight Mayweather, which led to social media battles between the two.
+This has built the hype around Floyd Mayweather vs. Conor McGregor to unbelievable levels, and a fight between them is expected to be one of the top boxing events of all time.
+This demand will likely make Floyd Mayweather vs. Conor McGregor tickets some of the most sought after tickets boxing has ever seen.

 Floyd Mayweather Jr. Boxing Career